illinoistech-itm/jhajek/itmt-430/tooling-assignment-vault/tooling-assignment-vault.md

 ## Objectives

-* Explain the problem that automation tooling for Linux provides
+* Explain the problem that automation tooling for Linux solves
-* Identity Current orchestration and automation tools
-* Explain the role of Hashicorp in the realm of automation tools
-* Describe the process to automate the installation of Linux Operating Systems
-* Explain the concept of secrets management in automation
+* Describe the problem of secrets management in automation deployment
-* Identify a solution for deploying complete applications using automation tooling on Linux
+* Demonstrate how Vault can be deployed on a network

 ## Outcomes